pv2b/kenny/README.md

 ## Architecture / project layout

-Kenny externally consists of two main components:
+Kenny externally consists of one main project, KennyApi, that:

-- KennyCrawler periodically fetches information from the Password Manager Pro API and stores it on disk.
-It is a console application that's intended to be run from Windows Task Scheduler.
+- periodically fetches information from the Password Manager Pro API and stores it on disk.
-- KennyApi provides authenticated and authorized access to the data fetched by KennyCrawler.
+- provides authenticated and authorized access to the fetched data.
   Additionally, it will fetch passwords from the PMP API on demand.
-It's intended to run as a Windows Service.
+- is intended to run as a Windows Service.

-These two external components correspond to projects of the same name contained in this repository.

 In addition there are are two more projects:

-- PmpApiClient is a common library for interacting with the Password Manager Pro API that is shared by both KennyCrawler and KennyApi.
+- PmpApiClient is a common library for interacting with the Password Manager Pro API.
 - PmpApiTests contains unit tests for the PmpApiClient library.

 ## Building / publishing